 Deutsche Bank is organized into the following segments:

 - Corporate Bank (CB);

 - Investment Bank (IB);

 - Private Bank (PB);

 - Asset Management (AM);

 - Capital Release Unit (CRU); and

 - Corporate & Other (C&O).

-In addition, Deutsche Bank has a country and regional organizational layer to facilitate a consisten

 In addition, Deutsche Bank has a country and regional organizational layer to facilitate a consistent implementation of global strategies.